Chlorine Dioxide

 Chlorine dioxide does not react with ammonia (NH3) or ammonium hydroxide (NH4OH) and hardly reacts with elemental amines.

-Although the chemistry of chlorine dioxide in aqueous solution has not been fully studied, the results of scientific studies have been enough for health authorities around the world to have included it as one of the oxidizing compounds allowed to disinfect water for the purpose of purification.
+Although the chemistry of chlorine dioxide in aqueous solution has not been fully studied, the results of scientific studies have been sufficient for health authorities around the world to include it as one of the oxidizing compounds permitted for disinfecting water for drinking water treatment.

 Bibliography: